petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/default-fragments-reference.md

 {bdg-secondary}`For Liferay 7.3+`

 Use Content Display fragments to display site content individually or as part of a Collection.
 You can also add page elements for rating or flagging page content.
-DXP includes the following Content Display fragments.
+DXP includes the following Content Display fragments:

 | Fragment | Description |
 | :--- | :--- |